117Ayushi/Seizure-detection-using-mlp/README.md

-# Seizure detection using Neural networks
+# Seizure detection using Neural networks and other classifiers